nestordemeure/breviarium/data/english.md

 Tasks that must be drawn out over several days are best separated, so that you may dispatch them.
 Do not take on tasks that yield little profit or glory, yet require much labor.
 For the sake of no one should you engage in useless tasks that demand much time.

 Do not deal personally with craftsmen, manage household affairs, gardens, or buildings.
-These are full of labors and draw care from care.
+These tasks are full of labors and give rise to one concern after another.

 ### Acquiring Gravity